Underground Car Parks | Germany

 The partial safety factors for the design of the retaining walls are taken from EC7 (DIN EN 1997-1), Tables A 2.1 and A 2.3, and the EAB, Tables A 6.1 and A 6.2.

-According to EC7-1 and DIN 1054 (2010), construction measures for temporary purposes are classified into the design situation BS-T, and permanent structures are classified into BS-P. For the present study, the retaining wall types, slurry wall and bored pile wall, are examined as permanent structures.
-The sheet piling is examined both as a permanent structure and as a temporary structure.
+According to EC7-1 and DIN 1054 (2010), construction measures for temporary purposes are classified into the design situation BS-T, and permanent structures are classified into BS-P. For the present study, the slurry wall and secant pile wall are examined as permanent structures.
+The sheet pile wall is examined both as a permanent and as a temporary structure.

 Summary of geometrical results for retaining wall variants